shikharbhardwaj3110/CS-GO-Steam-Market-Price-Notifier/README.md

   4. Skin name.
   5. Required price.

-A sample parameter to the *addItems.js* file would look like **npm addItems.js 1 'BS' 'ak' 'Safari Mesh' 15.10**.
+A sample parameter to the *addItems.js* file would look like

+`npm addItems.js 1 'BS' 'ak' 'Safari Mesh' 15.10`